 Moisture sites, such as a leaking pipe, are another thing rodents are attracted to.
 Keep them away by fixing and drying out any moisture sites you might have.

 Discovering a rodent in your home is a horrible feeling.
 Even worse, you could have a full-on infestation.
 This is something you want to avoid at all costs.
-If you follow all of these tips, you’ll significantly increase your chances of having a rodent-free house.
+Without any delay, follow these 7 Tips To Keep Rodents Out Of Your House.

 Sometimes, despite your best efforts, rodents still get in.
 When they do, you’ll need to hire rodent removal services.
 Visit our services page to see which service is right for you.